 Mike Hurta, Contributing Reviewer

-Being the former plant manager of a 300 acre, 200,000 square foot multi-building facility with 400+ employees and sales over $61 million per year might seem a bit daunting.
-Apparently not to Mike, who decided to simultaneously construct a dedicated home theater room and then renovate his kitchen and living spaces.
-Biting off more than he can chew is an art form—one that Mike is still working on perfecting.
-All in a day’s work, I guess.
+The former plant manager of a 300 acre, 200,000 square foot multi-building facility, Mike managed 400+ employees and sales over $61 million per year.
+That might seem a bit daunting.
+Apparently not to Mike.
+He decided to simultaneously construct a dedicated home theater room and then renovate his home.
+Biting off more than he can chew is an art form—one that Mike still works on perfecting.
+All in a day’s work, we suppose!
 In the meantime, his love for tools shows in all that he writes.